 [Section 6 amended by No. 35 of 2010 s.
 31.]

-7. Meaning of “contaminated”
+7. Meaning of contaminated

 For the purposes of this Act an animal, agricultural product, animal feed, fertiliser or other substance or thing is contaminated if —

 (a) it contains more of a chemical product or other substance than the maximum residue limit of that chemical product or other substance prescribed in relation to that animal, agricultural product, animal feed, fertiliser or other substance or thing; or